mikewest/http-state-tokens/draft-west-http-state-tokens.md

 ### Generate an HTTP State Token for an origin {#generate}

-The user agent can generate a new HTTP State Token for an origin using an algorithm equivalent to the following:
+The user agent MUST generate a new HTTP State Token for an origin using an algorithm equivalent to the following:

 1. Delete `origin` from the user agent's token store.